Behavioral Health vs Mental Health

 • Insurance, hospital departments, and training programs frequently use “behavioral health” as an umbrella term.

-Is It Better To Say “Mental health” or “Behavioral Health”?
+Is It Better To Say “Mental Health” or “Behavioral Health”?

 Use the term that fits the goal of the conversation.
-If you are focusing on skills, habits, and day to day functioning, “behavioral health” can be helpful.
+If you are focusing on skills, habits, and day-to-day functioning, “behavioral health” can be helpful.
 If you are discussing conditions like schizophrenia, bipolar disorder, or major depression with clear medical treatments, “mental health” is accurate.
 In clinical work, I use both, with explanation.

 Is ADHD Considered Behavioral Health?

 Yes.
 It is a developmental condition with behavioral components.
 People struggle with planning, sustained attention, organization, and task initiation.
-Skills training, environmental structure, and therapy are often front line.
-Medication can help in select cases, yet skill building remains essential.
+Skills training, environmental structure, and therapy are often front-line.
+Medication can help in select cases, yet skill-building remains essential.

 Author: Dr. Hong Yin